 MPLAB® Harmony v3 is a fully integrated embedded software development framework that provides flexible and interoperable software modules to simplify the development of value-added features and reduce your product’s time to market.

-For installation of MPLAB X IDE, related compilers, MPLAB Code Configurator(MCC), MCC dependencies, DFP and building of application with MPLAB Harmony, please refer here.
+For installation of MPLAB X IDE, XC compilers, MPLAB Code Configurator(MCC), MCC dependencies, DFP and building of application with MPLAB Harmony, please refer here.

-3.2 Stack Configurations
+3.2 Stack Configurations in Atmel Studio

 MiWi uses the configuration files to regulate the behavior of the stack.